How to Set Marketing Goals That Actually Drive Sales

 Why Most Marketing Goals Fail to Drive Sales

-Misalignment between marketing and sales team objectives creates another critical failure point.
-Marketing teams might be measured on lead quantity, while sales teams focus on lead quality and conversion rates.
-This creates a system where marketing feels successful, generating hundreds of leads, while sales teams waste time pursuing unqualified prospects who never had real purchase intent.
+Misalignment between marketing and sales objectives is another common failure point.
+Marketing might be measured on lead volume, while sales focuses on lead quality and conversion.
+Marketing feels successful while sales wastes time on unqualified prospects.

 A diverse group of sales and marketing teams collaborates around a conference table, discussing strategies to align their marketing objectives with broader business goals.
 They are focused on enhancing customer engagement, increasing brand awareness, and tracking performance data to drive revenue growth.